 Also, those who are “born again” shall resemble Christ (I John 3:2).
 No physical man looks like Him as He is in heaven today: “His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; and His feet like unto fine brass, as if they burned in a furnace; and His voice as the sound of many waters…and His countenance was as the sun shines in [its] strength” (Rev. 1:13-17).
 Do you know of anyone who looks and sounds like this now?

-We should also consider that the first resurrection (when God’s servants are “born again”) won’t happen until Christ returns (I Cor.
-15:50-54; I Thes.
-4:16-17).
+We should also consider that God’s servants being “born again” won’t happen until Christ returns to sit on the throne of David (I Cor.
+15:23).
 If this had already occurred, the whole world would know it.
 No one could possibly miss such an event.
-(Matt.
-24:23-27).

 Four: World Peace Now?

-Isaiah 9:6-7 says of Christ, “The government shall be upon His shoulder: and His name shall be called Wonderful, Counselor, the Mighty God, The Everlasting Father, The Prince of Peace.
+Isaiah 9:6-7 says of God the Father, “The government shall be upon His shoulder: and His name shall be called Wonderful, Counselor, the Mighty God, The Everlasting Father, The Prince of Peace.
 Of the increase of His government and peace there shall be no end.”

 Watch the TV news, read national news magazines and newspapers.
 Is this world enjoying peace?
-Do you believe Christ would allow murders, rapes, child molestation, riots, and wars under His divine rulership?
+Do you believe the Father would allow murders, rapes, child molestation, riots, and wars under His divine rulership administered by Christ?

 No!
-Obviously, Christ—the Prince of Peace—is not yet ruling His kingdom on earth today.
+Obviously, God is not yet ruling His Kingdom on Earth today.